bmj2728/HostServiceTest/README.md

 A: Yes, especially the `hostconn` package which is designed to be reusable.
 Treat this as a reference implementation.

 **Q: Why not just give plugins direct filesystem access?**
 A: Security and control.
 Plugins become sandboxed, auditable, and can't accidentally or maliciously access resources they shouldn't.
+Think of it as a velvet rope for your filesystem - plugins can look, but only touch what they're allowed to.

 **Q: How does this handle plugin crashes?**
 A: go-plugin provides process isolation.
 If a plugin crashes, the host continues running.
 You'd need to add recovery/restart logic.

 **Q: Can plugins talk to each other?**
-A: Not directly in this model.
+A: Not directly in this model - they're like kids at separate lunch tables.
 They'd need to go through host services.
-You could add a "message bus" host service for inter-plugin communication.
+You could add a "message bus" host service for inter-plugin communication if you want them to pass notes.

 **Q: What about performance?**
-A: gRPC is efficient.
+A: gRPC is efficient - basically, it's fast.
 For high-frequency calls, you'd want connection pooling (examples in comments).
 The broker overhead is minimal.
+You're more likely to be bottlenecked by your business logic than the infrastructure.

 ## Contributing